 We actually had some of the most memorable meals of our lives in just one long weekend at Big Sky restaurants!

-Riverhouse BBQ & Events sits directly on the banks of the Gallatin River and has unbeatable views of the Spanish Peaks.
+Although it’s technically down the mountain in Gallatin Gateway, Riverhouse BBQ sits directly on the banks of the Gallatin River and has unbeatable views of the Spanish Peaks.
 Get the $7 chicken dinner and a local brew, then grab a seat on the back porch and enjoy live music.
-Heck, even if you don’t eat, this is one of the coolest things to do in Big Sky Montana!

-Horn & Cantle at Lone Mountain Ranch often has a two-hour wait on weekends, but it’s well worth it.
-Seriously.
 The smoked elk meatballs, bacon-wrapped bison meatloaf, and pickle-brined fried chicken are to die for, but the goat cheese ice cream with huckleberry compote is life-changing.
 I can still taste it now…

-If you’re looking for Big Sky things to do in winter, make reservations at Montana Dinner Yurt ASAP — and take me with you.
 It’s in a top-secret backcountry spot somewhere near Big Sky Resort and you can’t even drive there.
 Instead, you ride in a snowcat!
-This is one of the only things to do in Big Sky Montana we missed out on since we went in the summer.
+This is one of the only things to do in Big Sky Montana that’s still on my bucket list (reservations are difficult to snag!).

 Where to Stay in Big Sky